JiachenLiu-Atmos/JiachenLiu-Atmos.github.io/_pages/about.md

 ## About Me

-I am an upcoming Boya Postdoctoral Fellow at Peking University.
-I recently completed my PhD also at Peking University.
+I am a Boya Postdoctoral Fellow at Peking University.
+I recently completed my PhD at Peking University.

 I am trained as an atmospheric scientist, and I now apply that perspective to exoplanetary atmospheres and climates.
 I earned my bachelor's degree from the School of Atmospheric Sciences at Sun Yat-sen University, where I first researched the effects of doubling CO2 on Earth's temperature structure using a simple one-dimensional climate model.